solana-labs/solana/docs/src/proposals/optimistic_confirmation.md

  of slots `[X, S.last]`.

 `SP(old_vote, new_vote)` - This is the "Switching Proof" for `old_vote`, the
 validator's latest vote.
-Such a proof is necessary for a validator to vote on any slot `new_vote.last` that is not a descendant of `old_vote.last`.
-Note switching must still respect lockouts.
+Such a proof is necessary anytime a validator switches their "reference" slot (see vote section above).
+The switching proof includes a reference to `old_vote`, so that there's a record of what the "range" of that `old_vote` was (to make other conflicting switches in this range slashable).
+Such a switch must still respect lockouts.

 A switching proof shows that `> 1/3` of the network is locked out at slot `old_vote.last`.